Musical Life Competition

 - Time limit: 7 minutes or less.

-- An applicant cannot apply to the Composers in Residence AND Musical Life Competition in one year.
+- An applicant cannot apply to the Composers in Residence and Musical Life Competition in one year.

 - The submissions are presented in an anonymous fashion to the jury, whose decisions are final.